rpradosilva/resume-in/README.md

     <h2>
         ResumeIn
     </h2>
-    A LinkedIn web scraping to custom resume
+    A scraping your LinkedIn to JSON
 </div>
 <br>
 <div align="center">